jaccomoc/jactl/docs/docs/language-guide/statements.md

 }
 ```

-If no type is specified for the loop variable, the variable will be declared with a type of `Object` and its
+If the initialiser is a variable declaration with no type specified,
-value will be available after the loop completes:
+the variable will be declared with a type of `Object` and its value will be available after the loop completes:
 ```groovy
 for (i = 0; i < 10; i++) {
   println i